 Is WordPress still the best open source CMS?

-WordPress is the most popular, not necessarily the best.
-For simple blogs and small business sites with lots of plugins, WordPress's ecosystem is unmatched.
-But for performance, security, developer experience, and modern architectures (headless, composable), the platforms in this article are better choices.
+WordPress is the most popular, not the best for every use case.
+For simple blogs and small business sites with deep plugin requirements, WordPress's ecosystem is unmatched.
+For performance, security, developer experience, and modern architectures (headless, composable), the platforms in this article are better choices.
 Ghost is better for publishing.
 Drupal is better for enterprise.
-Craft CMS is better for developers.
-WordPress's market share reflects its history, not its technical superiority.
+Strapi and Payload CMS are better for headless API-driven applications.
+WordPress's market share reflects its history and ecosystem size, not its technical superiority over modern alternatives.

 What is a headless CMS?

-A headless CMS separates content management (the "back end") from content display (the "front end").
-You create and manage content through an admin interface, then deliver it via API to any front end — a website, mobile app, or IoT device.
-Ghost, Drupal, and Craft CMS all offer headless modes with robust APIs (REST, GraphQL, or both).
-This approach gives developers freedom to use any front-end framework (React, Vue, Svelte) while editors get a familiar admin interface.
+A headless CMS separates content management (the back end) from content display (the front end).
+You create and manage content through an admin interface, then deliver it via API to any front end: a website, mobile app, or digital signage.
+Ghost, Drupal, Strapi, and Payload CMS all offer headless modes with full APIs (REST, GraphQL, or both).
+This approach gives developers freedom to use any front-end framework (React, Vue, Svelte) while editors work in a familiar admin interface.

 Which open source CMS is most secure?

 Drupal has the strongest security track record with a dedicated security team, regular security advisories, and a formal security release process.
-Ghost's smaller surface area (no plugins, no PHP) reduces attack vectors.
-Craft CMS's Twig templating prevents common injection attacks.
-All three are more secure than a typical WordPress installation with plugins, simply because each has a smaller, more audited codebase.
+Ghost's smaller surface area (no plugins, no PHP) reduces attack vectors significantly.
+Strapi and Payload CMS limit attack surface through their headless architecture: no templating engine, no server-side rendering, just API endpoints with access control.
+All are more secure than a typical WordPress installation loaded with plugins, because each has a smaller, more regularly audited codebase.

 Can I migrate from WordPress to an open source CMS?

 Yes.
 Ghost has a WordPress migration tool that imports posts, tags, and images.
 Drupal has mature migration modules for WordPress content.
-Craft CMS can import content via its feed or CSV importers.
-The hardest parts of migration: recreating custom functionality (WordPress plugins) and redirecting URLs.
-Budget 1-2 weeks for a medium-size site.
+Strapi can import content via CSV or REST API scripts.
+The most time-consuming parts of migration are recreating custom functionality (WordPress plugins) and setting up URL redirects correctly.
+Budget one to two weeks for a medium-size site migration.

 Which CMS is best for SEO?

-Ghost has the best built-in SEO — structured data, canonical URLs, meta fields, and sitemaps work out of the box with no plugins.
-Drupal and Craft CMS achieve excellent SEO through modules/plugins but require more configuration.
+Ghost has the best built-in SEO: structured data, canonical URLs, meta fields, and sitemaps work out of the box with no plugins required.
+Drupal achieves excellent SEO through Metatag and Pathauto modules.
+Strapi and Payload CMS leave SEO implementation to the front end, which is actually an advantage for headless setups where the front-end framework handles metadata.
 The key insight: CMS-level SEO (meta tags, structured data, sitemaps) matters less than content quality, page speed, and backlinks.
-All five CMS platforms on this list can achieve perfect technical SEO.
+All five CMS platforms on this list can achieve perfect technical SEO when configured correctly.

 Do I need to know PHP to use these CMS platforms?

-Static site generators (Hugo, Jekyll, Gatsby, Astro) are a different paradigm — they generate HTML files at build time rather than serving dynamic pages.
-They're faster and more secure but lack real-time editing and dynamic content.
-If your content changes rarely and your team is comfortable with Git-based workflows, static generators are excellent.
-The CMS platforms in this article are for teams that need a visual admin interface and dynamic content capabilities.
+Static site generators (Hugo, Jekyll, Gatsby, Astro) generate HTML files at build time rather than serving dynamic pages.
+They're faster and more secure but lack real-time editing and dynamic content capabilities.
+If your content changes infrequently and your team is comfortable with Git-based workflows, static generators are excellent.
+The CMS platforms in this article are for teams that need a visual admin interface and dynamic content management at runtime.

-How much does hosting an open source CMS cost?
+How much does self-hosting an open source CMS cost?

 Which CMS is best for e-commerce?

-Drupal with Commerce module is the most capable for complex e-commerce.
-Craft CMS with Craft Commerce handles mid-size stores well.
-Ghost handles digital subscriptions and memberships (not physical products).
-Ycode and Puck don't have built-in e-commerce.
-For serious e-commerce, consider pairing any headless CMS with a dedicated e-commerce platform like Saleor or Medusa (also open source).
+Drupal with its Commerce module is the most capable for complex e-commerce scenarios.
+Strapi and Payload CMS work well as headless commerce backends when paired with a dedicated storefront.
+Ghost handles digital subscriptions and memberships but not physical product sales.
+Puck doesn't include built-in e-commerce functionality.
+For serious physical product commerce, consider pairing any headless CMS with a dedicated open source e-commerce platform like Saleor or Medusa.